velis74/django-project-base/README.rst

     Components are built as Vue global components(https://vuejs.org/v2/guide/components.html) with inline templates.
 Templates are present in templates directory.

+    When developing webpack development server expects that service which provides data runs on host http://127.0.0.1:9000.
+This can be changed in webpack.config.js file.

     For example of project list component usage look at login-example.html in examples folder.